osber1/loans/Notes.md

 - [ ] Extract validator to separate service (feign).

-- [ ] Add linting rules or something to check on build (codenarc).

-- [ ] I have questions about time amount and etc. errors handling in filter.
+- [ ] I have questions about time amount etc. errors handling in filter.

 - [ ] Integrations test should fail at nigh time.